 Slavery and human trafficking statement

-As a leading global consultancy, we have a responsibility to use the influence we have, through delivering some of the worlds most complex data protection, cyber security, and technology projects, to make a positive change for those who need it most.
+As a leading global data protection consultancy and DPO service provider, we have a responsibility to use the influence we have, through delivering some of the worlds most complex data protection, cyber security, and technology projects, to make a positive change for those who need it most.

 A key part of this is our approach to addressing modern slavery and more widely respecting human rights.
 We reject modern slavery in all its forms, including servitude, forced or compulsory labour, child labour and human trafficking.
 We recognise that there are risks of modern slavery in every country and any industry and aim to work only with suppliers whose policies and procedures support our own approach.